12 Crypto Leverage Trading Strategies to Control Exposure

 Keep in mind that this will give you more time to trade other markets while your current position works its magic.

-Here is a weird strategy that is extremely valuable to any new trader that is trying to use leverage to make money in the crypto markets.
+Here is a simple rule that is extremely valuable for any active trader running leverage in the crypto markets.

 Most of the time the crypto market is moving up and down in a very wild fashion and it is famously known for its high volatility.